-3. Since the used multiple Fourier series is a generalized in the sense that it is built using various complete orthonormal systems of functions in the space $L_2([t, T])$, then we have new possibilities for approximation --- we may use not only trigonometric functions as in \cite{KlPl2}-\cite{Mi3} but Legendre polynomials.
+3. Since the used multiple Fourier series is a generalized in the sense that it is constructed using various complete orthonormal systems of functions in the space $L_2([t, T])$, then we have new possibilities for approximation --- we can use not only trigonometric functions as in \cite{KlPl2}-\cite{Mi3}, but Legendre polynomials.